GimmickNG/pycopy-modbus/docs/USAGE.md

             "description": "Optional description of the input status register", "range": "[0, 1]",
             "unit": "activated",
-            "on_get_cb": some_function  # callback function executed on the client after a value has been requested }
+            "on_get_cb": some_function  # callback function executed on the server after a value has been requested }
     },
     "IREGS": {          # this key shall contain all input registers